Posted by Jon Phillips on Monday, October 11th, 2010

 Do you have plans for December 22, or are you convinced that no one will be here to celebrate the holidays?
-Let’s investigate the end of the world a
+Let’s investigate the end of the world as we know it.

 As far as I know, no one has asked us to investigate what might happen on December 21.
 We may not be investigating, but enough people are freaked out by the end of the world that scientists have taken time out of their legitimate work to explain to the conspiracy theorists and the naive that nothing is going to happen.
 Even NASA has provided extensive answers to questions about the coming apocalypse and the Mayan calendar.